sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1000 - fingerprint.md

 Notes
 ---

-For more information about configuring fingerprint strictness, see [Fingerprint mode](doc:fingerprint-mode).
+For more information about configuring fingerprint strictness for a document type, see [Fingerprint mode](doc:fingerprint-mode).